lortordermur/lortordermur/README.md

 My second novel, a truly enormous and whimsical universe ruled by a crazed artificial intelligence, has been in preparation since 2016.
 Currently I am working on the third plot draft with no end in sight.

-To help other writers of fiction I created a calculation spreadsheet that is compatible with several office suites.
+To help other writers of fiction I have created a calculation spreadsheet that is compatible with several office suites.

 * [SFCalcSheet](https://github.com/lortordermur/sfcalcsheet)